supervisely-ecosystem/export-items-after-labeling-job-review/README.md

 # Overview

-Export reviewed items from labeling job in Supervisely format.
+Export **accepted items** (images, videos, point clouds) from dataset after labeling job reviewe in Supervisely format.
 You can learn more about the Supervisely format and its structure by reading the [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi).

 # How To Run

-0. Create a labeling job, submit it for review and review labels on items.
+0. Create a labeling job, confirm items, submit it for review and review labels on items (accept or reject).

 1. Run the app from the ecosystem or context menu of **Labeling Job** -> `Run app` -> `Export` -> `Export videos after review`

+> Only accepted items will be exported

 <!-- <img src="https://user-images.githubusercontent.com/48913536/175984626-bea22e06-5275-4364-97f1-5083f8b0c234.png"/> -->